-Rob Madge’s debut play My Son’s A Queer But What Can You Do? will make its premiere at the Turbine Theatre in June.
+Rob Madge’s debut play My Son’s A Queer But What Can You Do? has extended its run at the Turbine Theatre.

-The production will be directed by Luke Sheppard (& Juliet, Rent) and run between 17 June and 3 July.
+The production is directed by Luke Sheppard (& Juliet, Rent) and will now between 17 June and 17 July.

-The piece will be written and performed by Madge who has appeared in Mary Poppins, Les Misérables and Matilda the Musical.
+The piece is written and performed by Madge who has appeared in Mary Poppins, Les Misérables and Matilda the Musical.

 Tickets are available online here from the Turbine Theatre website.